-Hi!
 I am a PhD candidate at the University of Melbourne under the supervision of Prof. Mark Burgman, Dr. Anca Hanea, Dr. Terry Walshe, and A/Prof Fiona Fidler.
 I started in October 2014 and after undertaking a few small projects outside of my PhD I’ll be finishing in December 2018.
 I also work as a research associate for the Centre for Environmental and Economic Research at the University of Melbourne.

 Prior to undertaking my PhD, I completed honours on Gabo Island, Victoria, where I developed an adaptive management trial for cattle in relation to a large colony of Little Penguins (Eudyptula minor).
 Should we remove the cattle?
 The trial ran for six years and was completed in November 2014.
 Watch this space for a paper.